-Editor's note: It is FFS whether and how the UPF can detect traffic hijacking and traffic spoofing
+Editor's note: It is FFS whether and how the UPF can detect traffic hijacking and traffic spoofing.

-NOTE: UPF reports the specific data based on subscription to reduce UPF reporting load.
+NOTEY: UPF reports the specific data based on subscription from NWDAF by using, e.g.,analytics filter, to reduce UPF reporting load.

-Editor's note: It is FFS whether the UPF can reports the specific data based on operator's pre-configuration or not.

-Editor's note: It is FFS if configuration needs to be done by the UPF itself or via the SMF using analytics.